Version: 2022.3

 packages according to the criteria that you select by filtering, including, or searching:

-The image on the left displays all features sets and packages installed in your project, and the image on the right displays all Asset Store packages
+The image on the left displays all features sets and packages installed in your project, and the image on the right displays packages from My Assets

-The image on the left displays all features sets and packages installed in your project, and the image on the right displays all Asset Store packages
+The image on the left displays all features sets and packages installed in your project, and the image on the right displays packages from My Assets

 (A) Feature setsA feature set is a collection of related packages that you can use to achieve specific results in the Unity Editor.
 You can manage feature sets directly in Unity’s Package Manager.
 More info